centreon/centreon-archived/doc/en/installation/from_packages.rst

 Centreon repository
 -------------------

-To install Centreon software from the repository, you should first install centreon-release package which will provide the repository file.
+To install Centreon software from the repository, you should first install the centreon-release package which will provide the repository file.

 Centreon repository installation::